Thursday, December 8, 2022

 Amiga Demo Scene History

-This month (May 2023) marks the 36th anniversary since we released the first Amiga Demo-Creator in May 1987.
+This month (May 2024) marks the 37th anniversary since we released the first Amiga Demo-Creator in May 1987.
 At that time, we had no idea it would be used by quite a few groups to kick-start their Amiga demo-game, including the legendary Fairlight.

 Looking back now, it feels like an eternity ago and almost unreal that we created something, shipped on floppy-disks to our Amiga Demo-Scene friends, and only finding out decades later that it was actually used by groups at the time.